ycruzb/rick-and-morty-demo/README.md

 docker-compose up
 ```

-and open the following url in the browser:
+and open the following url in the browser when the scripts are ready:

 [http://localhost:5173](http://localhost:5173)